raiv200/devtree-link/README.md

 5.Visit My Profile Tab to see your Devtree.

-6.Share your Devtree profile link with others.
+6.Share your Devtree profile link with others using the Share Button.

 ### The Code